redmer/highlightjs-sparql/README.md

-`highlight.js` syntax definition for Solidity.
+`highlight.js` syntax definition for Turtle.

 For more about highlight.js, see https://highlightjs.org/

-For more about Solidity, see http://solidity.readthedocs.io/
+For more about Turtle, see https://www.w3.org/TR/turtle/

 ### Usage